 The free pattern for this crochet grocery bag can be found below.
-A modified cluster stitch give this bag its unique pattern.
-Make one today and get ready for spring and all the farmers markets!
+Get started making one today and get ready for spring and all the farmers markets!
 You can also purchase and ad-free PDF of this pattern.

 Picture this: The sun shining down softly, happy voices chattering, the smell of fresh flowers mixed with ripe strawberries, vibrant colors everywhere you turn.
 Where are you?

 These are the sights, smells and sounds of our local farmers market.There is a relaxing slowness associated with shopping where you can meet the actual people who worked hard to grow and provide beautiful produce and products.